slackapi/python-slack-sdk/docs/content/installation.md

 ```

 Once your user has completed the OAuth flow, you'll be able to use the
-provided tokens to call any of Slack's API methods that require an
+provided tokens to call any of the Slack API methods that require an
 access token.

-See the [Basic Usage](../basic_usage.html) section of this documentation
-for usage examples.

 ## Installation Troubleshooting